forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 You are on concrete all day and you need a comfortable pair that will last.
 Non-slip is preferred and maybe even look into a good insole.

-***Note: some companies require steel toes and some just require safety toed.
-Make sure you ask so you don't waste money on a pair you are not allowed to wear.***
+**_Note: some companies require steel toes and some just require safety toed.
+Make sure you ask so you don't waste money on a pair you are not allowed to wear._**

-****
+---

 ##Summing up